LEOconnell/LEOconnell.github.io/index.md

+## Hello!
-This blog will be used to share ideas & projects as I work through Data Science and Applied Statistics coursework at NC State University.
-Go Pack!
+#### This page has been created for _ST 558 - Data Science for Statisticians_  coursework at NC State University.

-I am a marketing professional with 20+ years working in both corporate and nonprofit settings.
-I have research interests in social impact and technology innovation.
+##### Posts to this page may include:
+1. Blogs
+2. Images
+3. Projects <br>
+     -Team <br>
+     -Individual

+Posts with images are always better so here is a photo to kick things off: